e476h171/PERSONAL_PROJECTS/README.md

   My name is Emily Hersh and welcome to my Project Portfolio!
 A little bit about me.
 I hold a B.Sc in Business Analytics from the University of Kansas.
 Throughout my studies, I was an Undergraduate Research Assistant in the NIH funded, Language Acquistion Studies Lab under Dr. Mabel Rice's leadership.
 I assisted a team of researchers and analysts with their study on language development in children with Specific Language Impairment.

-  Now I am working on a distributed team of Oracle, .Net and Java developers developing billing software for telecommunication companies on a global level.
+  Now I am working as a Business Analyst at Gain Life, a platform that helps injured workers return to work!
 My current interests include NLP (specifically for Arabic) and conducting analysis on datasets from the Middle East.

 ## Contact Me